ketgo/osdev/README.md

 ### Building and Running

-Once all prereqisits have been installed, the `make` utility can be used to build and run project.
+Once all prerequisites have been installed, the `make` utility can be used to build and run project.

 - To run OS on Emulator.
 This will auto-builds the kernel image and load it on Emulator:
   ```bash